 Social & Legal Protections

 Ending sexual harassment is about giving women full control and autonomy over their bodies.
 Abortion rights are about the same exact thing.
-As we mentioned last week, women in the United States won abortion rights in 1973 after the Supreme Court case Roe v.
+As we mentioned before, women in the United States won abortion rights in 1973 after the Supreme Court case Roe v.
 Wade.
 Ever since then, but especially in the last decade, many politicians have been trying to roll back those rights to the point where safe abortion is impossible for many women to obtain.
 Feminists are fighting to ensure the individual rights of every woman, and to retain the options all women need.

 We Gotta Fight!
 For Our Right!
 To be Equal!